-Malfunction: RescueLogic constantly monitors system components to ensure that alarms will be reported.
+Malfunction: RescueLogic constantly listens to the Fire Alarm system to ensure that alarms will be reported.
 A malfunction is usually reported as "Trouble" or "Fault."

 MB: Megabyte, or 1 million bytes: A unit of measure used to determine the size of computer information